Marine Corps League

-The Marine Corps League is the only congressionally chartered United States Marine Corps-related veterans organization in the United States.
+The Marine Corps League is the only congressionally chartered United States Marine Corps-related Veterans Service Organization in the United States.
 Its congressional charter was approved by the 75th U.S. Congress and signed by President Franklin D. Roosevelt on August 4, 1937.
 The organization credits Major General John A. Lejeune, the 13th Marine Corps commandant, as one of its founding members.

 The League holds a congressional charter under Title 36 of the United States Code.

 Mission statement

 History

-The Marine Corps League perpetuates the traditions and spirit of all Marines, Navy FMF corpsmen and Navy FMF chaplains who wear or have worn the Eagle, Globe and Anchor of the Marine Corps.
-The League is the only federally chartered Marine Corps-related veterans organization in the country.
+The Marine Corps League perpetuates the traditions and spirit of all Marines and FMF Servicemembers who wear or have worn the Eagle, Globe and Anchor of the Marine Corps.
+The League is the only federally chartered Marine Corps-related Veterans Service Organization in the country.
 Since its earliest days, the League has enjoyed the support and encouragement of the active duty and reserve establishments of the Marine Corps.
-The League boasts a membership of more than 60,000 men and women, officer and enlisted, active duty, reserve Marines, honorably discharged Marine veterans, qualified Navy FMF corpsmen and qualified Navy FMF chaplains.
-It is one of the few veterans organizations that experiences annual membership increases.
+The League boasts a membership of more than 50,000 men and women, officer and enlisted, active duty, reserve Marines, honorably discharged Marine veterans, and qualified Navy FMF servicemembers.